Main Content start here

 Shortage of Skilled and Specialized Workforce

-One of the most pressing challenges in the Kuwait FM market is the shortage of trained and skilled personnel, especially in technical domains like HVAC maintenance, electrical systems, plumbing, and energy management.
-While demand for FM services is growing rapidly across sectors such as healthcare, infrastructure, and hospitality, the local labor pool often lacks the advanced training required to manage modern and complex facility systems.
+One of the most significant challenges in the Kuwait facility management (FM) market is the shortage of skilled and specialized workforce, particularly in technical areas such as HVAC maintenance, electrical systems, plumbing, and energy management.
+As demand for FM services expands across sectors like healthcare, infrastructure, and hospitality, the local labor pool often lacks the advanced expertise needed to manage increasingly complex facility systems.

 High Operating Costs and Profit Margin Pressure